The Chump: Plot

-The entire office braces for the fallout of Michael Scott (Steve Carell) learning about his girlfriend Donna's (Amy Pietz) infidelity, but surprisingly, Michael is as cheerful as usual.
+The entire office braces for the fallout of Michael Scott learning about his girlfriend Donna's infidelity, but surprisingly, Michael is as cheerful as usual.
 The office deduces that Michael is secretly still seeing Donna.
 When they confront him about this, Michael becomes defensive and refuses to cut off the adulterous relationship.
-Andy Bernard (Ed Helms), having been in the situation of the cuckold when Angela was cheating on him with Dwight, decides to step up and make Michael confront his girlfriend's husband.
+Andy Bernard, having been in the situation of the cuckold when Angela was cheating on him with Dwight, decides to step up and make Michael confront his girlfriend's husband.
 They both go visit him while he is coaching a high school baseball team, and Andy gets the two of them to talk.

-Dwight Schrute (Rainn Wilson) and Angela Martin (Angela Kinsey) are working out the baby contract they signed a few months earlier.
+Dwight Schrute and Angela Martin are working out the baby contract they signed a few months earlier.
 Instead of going to court, they have asked a mediator to sort out the issues.
 After pushing through the contract line for line, which include several bizarre clauses such as one that stipulates "whether this is all part of the Matrix", the mediator determines that the contract is solid but unenforceable.
 Instead, Angela could sue Dwight for damages up to $30,000 for breach of contract.
 Knowing that Dwight could never pay her damages, she offers him a "settlement": five separate sessions of intercourse.
 He accepts.
 Later, Dwight carries out various methods to try to sterilize himself before the first "session", such as holding his crotch near a running microwave, dropping books on it, and aggressively beating it with drumsticks.